Chinese New Year (CNY) is just around the corner, and Facebook could be the perfect channel to market to your customers during the CNY period.

 If you haven’t, its still not too late.

-To guide you along, check out these statistics culled from an infographic from Facebook, as well as my own insights on how you can capitalise on the Year of the Goat.
+To guide you along, check out these statistics culled from an infographic from Facebook, as well as my own insights on how you can capitalise on the coming Lunar New Year holidays.

 The chart above shows a significant increase in the number of actions on Facebook on mobile, be it posting of photos and text, liking of posts, or sharing of content.